Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA across all league pitching staffs (3.97).
+- The Giants' 4.00 team ERA ranks ninth across all league pitching staffs.

-- The Giants allow the fourth-fewest home runs in baseball (128 total, one per game).
+- The Giants allow the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- The Giants will look to Junis (3-3) in his third start this season.
+- Webb looks for his 10th win when he gets the start for the Giants, his 27th of the season.
+He is 9-9 with a 3.51 ERA and 162 strikeouts in 169 2/3 innings pitched.

-- The righty last appeared on Wednesday against the Tampa Bay Rays, when he tossed four scoreless innings while giving up two hits.
+- The righty last pitched on Saturday against the Atlanta Braves, when he threw six innings, allowing four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.